astropy/astroquery/docs/alma/alma.rst

 Downloading FITS data
 =====================

-If you want just the QA2-produced FITS files, you can download the tarball, extract the FITS file, then delete the tarball:
+If you want just the QA2-produced FITS files, you can directly access the FITS
+files:

 .. code-block:: python
 .. doctest-remote-data::